molbiodiv/meta-barcoding-marker-demultiplex/README.md

 ```

 Done, you now have fastq files separated by marker, starting with a corresponding prefix.
+Unclassified ones start with 'xxxx_*'